borchand/aigs/docs/qd.typ

 We can optimize levels, just like we can optimize players.
 Thinking about what it means for a level to be "fit", you must now:
+0. Read and use the
-1. Define a fitness function for a level in `pcgym` (A\* can play a role in
+1. Define a fitness function for a level in `pcgym` (use `env._prob.get_stats`)
-2. In `pcgym` make a setup that finds _new_ levels. evaluating a level)
-3. Define two _behavioral_ dimensions, meaning ways in which levels can be different, that are _not_ fitness related (e.g., number of jumps).
+2. Define two _behavioral_ dimensions, meaning ways in which levels can be different, that are _not_ fitness related (e.g., number of jumps).
-4. Generate an archive of good levels that are different from one another with (Timothée's beloved) MAP-Elite algorithm.
+3. Generate an archive of good levels that are different from one another with
+4. (Timothée's beloved) MAP-Elite algorithm.
 Fitness should be inverse distance from the goal, and the behaviors axis should be number of jumps.
 5. Add another behaviors axis of your choice.
 6. Bonus: mess with `pcgym` to make the game human playable